jnozzi/cocoadev.com/markdown/ComponentDevelopment.md

 ----

 Well, I thought publishing it at a site like cocoadevcentral.com might give it a bit more exposure.
 Sometimes posts like this get lost in the shuffle here.
-I only came across this after looking through the General/RecentChanges page.
+I only came across this after looking through the RecentChanges page.

--General/EricWang
+-EricWang

 ----